Lullabot/terminus-auth-with-session-cache/README.md

 ## DDEV
-If you use [DDEV](https://ddev.com/) in GitHub Actions, you can pass "`ddev: true`" to authenticate Terminus inside the DDEV container.
+If you use [DDEV](https://ddev.com/) in GitHub Actions, you can pass "`ddev: true`" to authenticate Terminus inside the DDEV container instead of the host (GitHub Actions job runner).
 Before calling this action with "`ddev: true`", install and start DDEV with one of these actions:

 - Official: [Setup DDEV in Github Workflows](https://github.com/marketplace/actions/setup-ddev-in-github-workflows)
 - [Drainpipe](https://github.com/Lullabot/drainpipe)'s version has additional settings for configuring SSH keys, git user, and composer cache directory: [action.yml](https://github.com/Lullabot/drainpipe/blob/main/scaffold/github/actions/common/ddev/action.yml)